-7 Best Alternatives to Yoast SEO WordPress Plugin
+7 Best Alternatives To Yoast SEO WordPress Plugin

 1. Rank Math

-Known as the “swiss army knife of SEO”, Rank Math is a WordPress plugin designed with tons of helpful features to improve your website’s online visibility.
+Known as the “Swiss Army Knife of WordPress SEO,” Rank Math is a powerful, oft-recommended WordPress plugin with tons of helpful features to improve your website’s online visibility.

-It has a smart automation feature that will save you a ton of time, along with a user-friendly design and easy-to-use setup wizard that makes implementing Rank Math and optimizing your site a breeze.
+It has smart automation and website analyzing features that will save you a ton of time.
+Combine this with a user-friendly design and easy-to-use setup wizard, and it all makes implementing Rank Math and optimizing your site a breeze.

-Unlike Yoast which only lets you optimize your posts for one feature keyword, Rank Math lets you choose up to 5 keywords per post.
+While Yoast only lets you optimize your posts or pages for one feature keyword, Rank Math lets you optimize for unlimited keywords (five by default).

+It also now comes with rich snippets integration with support for over 16 different types of schema markups, Google Analytics and Console integration, an LSI keyword tool, and much more.

+You can easily migrate your settings from Yoast or other WordPress plugins.

+Many users also prefer the clean user interface compared to other plugins.

-It has the ability to perform a complete SEO audit on your website, and it even has specific features to target local SEO, so your site is guaranteed to stand out from the rest.
+RankMath has the ability to perform a complete SEO audit on your website and even has specific features to target local SEO, so your site can stand out from the rest.

+The developers have designed Rank Math to be quick, which is a critical priority.
+The free version is robust and all you really need.

+But if you want additional support, the ability to track up to 500 or more keywords, or to use it on client websites, a paid version is available.

+The paid version starts at $59 per year for solopreneurs, bloggers, and individuals, and $199 per year for businesses.

-If you haven’t seen it yet, Rank Math is definitely worth trying out!
+If you’ve been using Yoast or other plugins all this time, Rank Math is definitely worth trying out!

 SEOPress is an all-in-one, white label SEO plugin for WordPress that will help your website stand out in the SERPs in no time.